leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 * Contact Komodo for the next round of instructions, which is Notary Nodes testing your code

+### Notary Node duties when adding a coin

+This is a non-exhaustive list of things that notary node operator will do to enable the new coin on production:

+* Ask decker to add coin to [Notary Addresses](https://deckersu.github.io/notaries_addresses.html)
+* Verify notary addresses match those generated/hardcoded in code
+* Install full node software
+* Compile on correct branch
+* Fully sync full node with txindex=1
+* Import their address to the new coin via a WIF generated from pubkey
+* Run full node with -pubkey option
+* Do a round of testing with enough NNs to do a dpow round (a min of 13) to verify code more
+* Set up automated procedures specific to each coin, such as UTXO splitting/etc

 ## Adding some RPC methods

 You will need to add a few RPC methods to your coin so that will allow